Musashi1584/RPGO/RPG/ReadMe.txt

 This class has 14 rows of abilities (named specializations) with 7 ranks each (98 abilities total) to choose from.
 I am planning to even expand on this.

-When your soldier evolves your class name and icon changes dynamicly to the specialization you have the most perks from.
+When your soldier evolves your class name and icon changes dynamicallyto the specialization you have the most perks from.

-On squaddie your soldier will get two random starting abilities from a pool to give each soldier an idea to where he/she could be deveveloped.
+On squaddie your soldier will get two random starting abilities from a pool to give each soldier an idea to where he/she could be developed.

 Any combination of abilities and weapons are possible.
 For example you can create a cannon wielding medic, a gunslinging grenadier, sniper with ripjack or whatever you can imagine.